Závod, Hungary

 Only a few Germans of Hungary live there, the majority today are the descendants of Hungarians from the Czechoslovak–Hungarian population exchange.
-They occupied the houses of the former Danube Swabians inhabitants.
+They occupied the houses of the former Danube Swabian inhabitants.

 The Stifolder or Stiffoller are a Roman Catholic Subgroup of the Danube Swabians.
 Their ancestors once came ca. 1717 - 1804 from the Hochstift Fulda and surroundings, (Roman Catholic Diocese of Fulda), and settled in the Baranya and in Tolna.
 They retained their own German Stiffolerisch Schvovish dialect and culture, until the end of WW2.
 Also a salami is named after these people.